xiaoguaishou0202yy/2024_Endangered-Species-US/README.md

        1. Species lists in each state, including detailed information like Scientific Name, Common Name, Status...
        2. Number of species in each group based on states
     3. Overview: Introduction and supplementary text on the background description and user guideline
-    4. Legend: Use different colors to visualize habitats of species of different status and/or family
-    5. Statistics: Create a bar chart displaying the number of endangered species in each state.
+    4. Statistics: Create a bar chart displaying the number of endangered species in each state.

- 3. Interaction
+ 2. Interaction
     1. Introduction Panel: Overlay: Show intro info
     2. Query Panel: Filter: By species group.
     3. Chart Toggle: Overlay: Turn on/off the charts showing statistics information; Reexpress: use charts show some information including in the map